Causes and treatment of yellow watery diarrhea in adults

 When should I go to the doctor for yellow watery diarrhea?

 While yellow watery diarrhea can often be attributed to dietary changes, persistent symptoms or accompanying signs may require immediate medical attention.
-Knowing when to consult a doctor is essential for timely diagnosis and appropriate management.
-Seek medical attention right away if you experience any of the following:
+Consult a doctor right away if you experience any of the following:

 • Vomiting: Persistent vomiting can contribute to dehydration and requires medical evaluation.